-Books that include early history of the family(4) relay a vague and occasionally conflicting story that Benjamin Warner came from either Poland or the Russian Empire to Baltimore in 1883 or 1885.
+Books that include early history of the family(1) relay a vague, partly fictionalized and occasionally conflicting story that Benjamin Warner came from Krasnoshiltz in either Poland or the Russian Empire to Baltimore in 1883 or 1885.
 The rest of his family followed.
-His wife was Pearl and two surviving children came with her: Anna and Hirsch/Harry.
-In Baltimore Abraham/Albert, Samuel, Henry, Rose and Fannie were born.
+His wife was Pearl and two surviving children came with her: Anna and Hirsch, later known as Harry Morris Warner.
+In Baltimore Abraham/Albert, Samuel, Rose and Fannie were born.
 Sons David and Jacob/Jack were born in London, Ontario.
-The family returned to Baltimore after a couple of years, then moved to Youngstown, Ohio, where Sadie and Milton were born.
+The family returned to Baltimore after several years, then moved to Youngstown, Ohio, where Sadie and Milton were born.

-Beginning with the United States Federal Census, the 1900 enumeration places the Warner family in Youngstown, Ohio.(5) That source says Anna, Harry, Abraham and Samuel were born in Russia.
+Beginning with the United States Federal Census, the 1900 enumeration places the Warner family in Youngstown, Ohio.(2) That source says Anna, Harry, Abraham and Samuel were born in Russia.
 The rest were born in Maryland.
 Their immigration date is 1886.
-The 1910 census has children Harry M. and Samuel born in Russia, Jack and David born in Canada and the rest in Maryland.(6)
+The 1910 census has children Harry M. and Samuel born in Russia, Jack and David born in Canada and the rest in Maryland.(3)

 Summary of proposed corrections to the accepted early history of the Benjamin Warner family